-It had been quite some time since we went on a trip and girls wanted to play in snow, real and unadulterated beautiful snow.
-Last year girls went on a girls only trip, this time Laks friends from Kerala was planning a trip this time and the single criteria was that they wanna play in snow 😛 .
-Step 1: Created Whatsapp group and started brainstorming about places.
+It had been quite some time since we went on a trip and girls wanted to play in the snow, real and unadulterated beautiful snow.
+Last year girls went on a girls only trip, Laks friends from Kerala was planning a trip this time and they had only one criterion which was everyone wanted to play in snow :P. Step 1: Created Whatsapp group and started brainstorming about places.
 Budget, the main constraint which made things difficult since flight charges from Kerala/Bangalore to Delhi was not cheap.
 I started searching for places other than those obvious ones where you will be stalked by guides, photographers, salesmen and everyone else spoiling the moment.

-The drive from Rishikesh started at9:30am and with several pitstop and breaks, we reached Joshimath town at 7:30am.
-The journey became a bit tiring after Srinagar because of the roads which got damaged in the famous Uttarakhand flood and the terrain from Srinagar to Joshimath had lot of these bad patches and surprising turns and twists with no barrier on the edges that driving this part was more challenging than driving on a race.
+The drive from Rishikesh started at 9:30 am and with several pit stop and breaks, we reached Joshimath town at 7:30 am.
+The journey became a bit tiring after Srinagar because of the roads which got damaged in the famous Uttarakhand flood and the terrain from Srinagar to Joshimath had a lot of these bad patches and surprising turns and twists with no barrier towards the edges that driving in this part were more challenging than driving in a race.
 Joshimath is known for the famous Chardham yatra camp as a big small town close to Badrinath but actually should be also known as the main town close to Auli instead.
 Yes, Auli is 22kms from Joshimath by road and 4.5kms by ropeway While the road journey takes around 2hrs 30mnts.

 Theknotstory Trip Planner:

-- Ropeway from Joshimath to Auli is till 4 pm only after which the only way is by road.
+Ropeway from Joshimath to Auli is until 4 pm only after which the only way back to Joshimath is by road.

 Hotel: We stayed at The Himalayan Abode(Read our review here) in Joshimath.
 Approximate cost per day 3500INR.